Edge Developer Platform

 Counter

-You can store the number of clicks on a button or page into EdgeOne Pages KV based on business needs.
-Update the key-value record in KV when clicked to facilitate statistics and analysis of clicks or access behavior.
+Based on your business needs, you can store the number of clicks of a certain button or page in EdgeOne Pages KV.
+Update the key-value record in KV when clicking, so that you can conduct statistics and analysis on click or access behavior.

-For some sensitive information that is inconvenient to place in the Code Repository, you can store it in Edgeone Pages KV and dynamically acquire it to better protect your data.
+For some sensitive information that is inconvenient to place in a code repository, you can store it in Edgeone Pages KV and dynamically obtain it to better protect your data.

 Shopping Cart

-Edgeone Pages KV can retain User Data across multiple pages and multiple terminals, which helps you easily implement simple business needs such as User Shopping Cart and User Orders.
+Edgeone Pages KV can retain user data across multiple pages and multiple terminals, and can help you conveniently implement simple business requirements such as user shopping carts and user orders.

 Account